 There are many kinds of mutual funds:

 Make sure to read the simplified prospectus before investing in any mutual fund.
 It’s super important to be aware of where your money is going, and how and when you can access it.
 Selecting mutual funds and money managers is an important and often overwhelming experience – we know.
 We’ve got you covered.
-Our “Putting Your Money in the Market” course will teach you everything you need to know about getting started with mutual funds and ETFs.
+Our How To Buy Stocks course will teach you everything you need to know about getting started with mutual funds and ETFs.